mgodwin/rails_observatory/README.md

 Simple metrics tracking for your Rails app.

-Rails observatory hooks into ActiveSupport::Instrumentation with RedisTimeSeries to provide a simple way to track metrics in your Rails app.
+Rails observatory hooks into ActiveSupport::Instrumentation with RedisTimeSeries to provide a simple way to track metrics in your Rails app, without third party integrations like Datadog, Grafana, InfluxDB, etc.

 <img src="https://github.com/mgodwin/rails_observatory/blob/main/.github/observatory_screenshot.png?raw=true">

+## Features
+Out of the box, it tracks the need-to-know metrics for Controllers, Mailers (coming soon), Jobs (coming soon), and Models (coming soon).

+Eventually it will also allow you to track arbitrary metrics.

 ## Requirements